-These assets are included in trade and other receivables disclosed at Note 5.
+These assets are included in trade and other receivables as disclosed in the model.

-The disclosure in this note is to satisfy the requirements of AASB 137.85(c)
+The disclosure in this note is to satisfy the requirements of AASB 137.85(c).

 Employee related provisions (continued)

 Information of AASB 137

 The requirements of AASB 137 Provisions, Contingent Liabilities and Contingent Assets do not generally apply to provisions for employee benefits as these are dealt with by AASB 119 Employee Benefits.